Our Mission: Our mission

 Empowering People Through Knowledge

-to all people of the community and dedicated to
+of the community and dedicated to acquiring, organizing, and

 providing access to materials for information, education and